Betting Patterns and Tactics to Win in Craps

 1You Cannot Change the Odds

-Craps is a fun game but it is incredibly fast, especially when played in a brick-and-mortar casino.
-Beginner-level players would often bet the same way as the rest of the people on the table, which is not necessarily the best approach because many casino patrons tend to make the sucker bets, thinking they would eventually win and compensate for all the losses.
-But this is not an effective strategy – not in a game, where you cannot change the odds and influence the outcome in some way.
+Craps is a fun game, but it moves incredibly fast, especially when played in a brick-and-mortar casino.
+Beginner-level players often bet the same way as everyone else at the table, which is not necessarily the best approach, because many casino patrons place sucker bets, believing they will eventually win and recoup their losses.
+However, this is not an effective strategy – especially in a game where you cannot change the odds or influence the outcome.

 2Make Bets With The Lowest House Edge

-Since craps is a chance-based game, it is impossible to increase one’s chances to win against the house, which always has the advantage.
-The optimal strategy, then, is to keep making the bets with the lowest house edge possible and hope for the best scenario rather than trying to “insure” yourself against losing every single bet.
-These wagers include the classic Pass Line and Don’t Pass bets, as well as the Come and Don’t Come bets, which are almost the same.
-Adding Odds on them decreases the house edge, which is why it is always best to put fewer chips on the Pass Line and then take maximum Odds.
+Since craps is a game of chance, it is impossible to improve one’s chances of winning against the house, which always has the advantage.
+The optimal strategy, then, is to keep making bets with the lowest house edge possible and hope for the best rather than trying to “insure” yourself against every loss.
+These wagers include the classic Pass Line and Don’t Pass bets, as well as the Come and Don’t Come bets, which are nearly identical.
+Adding Odds to them reduces the house edge, which is why it is always best to place fewer chips on the Pass Line and then take the maximum Odds.

 3Explore Other Wagers

-Once players learn how to make these fundamental bets, they can try exploring other wagers with a relatively low house edge.
-The choice of bets, however, constitutes only half of the basic craps strategy all players should be aware of.
-It is also important for gamblers to organize their style of play – to put a time limit to their gaming sessions and to know when to quit the craps table.
-Once the time is up – it may be an hour, 4 hours, etc., players should just leave the table without trying to recuperate their losses.
+Once players learn how to make these fundamental bets, they can begin exploring other wagers with a relatively low house edge.
+The choice of bets, however, constitutes only half of the basic craps strategy every player should know.
+It is also important for gamblers to manage their style of play – set a time limit for their gaming sessions and know when to leave the craps table.
+Once the time is up – it may be an hour, four hours, etc. – players should simply walk away without trying to recoup their losses.

 4Set up Win or Loss Limits

-It is also a good tactic to set up win or loss limits – this way, they make sure they end up the gaming session with a decent profit or at least, they can minimize their losses.
-Players should know that the longer they play craps, the closer they get to the expected return of the game.
-As we know well, craps has a house edge ranging from 1.36% to 16.80%, depending on the bets we make.
-This means that despite the winnings we may generate within a short period of time, we are expected to lose eventually.
+It is also a good tactic to set win or loss limits; this ensures players finish a gaming session with a decent profit or, at the very least, minimize their losses.
+Players should understand that the longer they play craps, the closer they come to the game’s expected return.
+As we know, craps has a house edge ranging from 1.36% to 16.80%, depending on the bets we make.
+This means that despite any short-term winnings, we are expected to lose eventually.

 Pass Line Betting Patterns

-Many players apply Pass Line betting patterns on the craps table.
-These systems are simple, relatively easy to track, and less risky than making proposition bets, for instance.
-Based around the Pass Line bet, these patterns can be used by both novices and experienced players, depending on the level of difficulty, of course.
+Many players use Pass Line betting patterns at the craps table.
+These systems are simple, relatively easy to track, and less risky than proposition bets, for example.
+Centered on the Pass Line wager, these patterns can be used by both novices and experienced players, depending on their preferred level of difficulty.

 Pass Line Bet Plus 1 Come Bet